dmwm/DMWMAnalytics/Popularity/Kipras/work_flow.md

 ### Week 2

+5 Jul

+- Analyzing drop parameters code part.
+Got the actual results.
+That are very similar to the previous.
+Which means we can drop those parameters with almost no loss of accuracy.

 4 Jul 2016

 - Idea for the next day to find out witch parameters are actually used in model script.